 For the most part, psychedelic assisted therapy is not legal.
 MDMA, LSD, DMT, and psilocybin still remain Schedule I drugs.
 While scientists have been able to access these drugs for research, the same can’t be said for individuals seeking psychedelic assisted therapy.
 Researchers at New York University and Johns Hopkins University provide one of the few ways to legally consume these substances—clinical studies.

 Aside from ketamine, the legal use of psychedelics currently only takes place in clinical trials.
 However, this doesn’t mean that these substances aren’t used in psychedelic assisted therapy.
-Around the world, therapists are following in the footsteps of indigenous people who have been using psychedelics for millennia.
+A legal psilocybin-assisted therapy program will come online in Oregon as early as 2022.
+And around the world, therapists are following in the footsteps of indigenous people who have been using psychedelics for millennia.
 Underground psychotherapy sessions are being practiced in many countries, including the US.

 For therapists uncomfortable with the idea of using psychedelics, alternatives have been used to reach non-ordinary states of consciousness.
 Holotropic breathwork can lead to effects of self-awareness, similar to what’s found in psychedelics.
 Meditation and sensory deprivation are other methods to supplement therapy.
 While these techniques are certainly helpful, their benefits may be limited when compared to psychedelics.

 Good news for sufferers, the legality of psychedelics is changing—and it’s changing rapidly.
 Ketamine is currently being used legally in a therapy setting and MDMA & psilocybin are soon to follow.
 There is a push by the scientific community to continue advancing research in the therapeutic benefits of LSD.